-Without an injection of new capital, the NEF estimates that it will run out of capital to finance new transactions in the medium term.
+Without an injection of new capital, the NEF estimates that it will run out of capital to finance new transactions within the next six months.
 The lack of adequate capital will also negatively impact on the NEF's ability to follow through on participation interest or equity options for transactions within the NEF's Strategic Projects Fund.
 This will have a negative impact on the achievement of the NEF's mandate and the ability to transform the economy.
-Various initiatives are underway regarding resolving the issue relating to the recapitalisation of the NEF i.e. exploring strategic partnerships with other entities to co-fund transactions as well as engaging our key stakeholders regarding funding requirements The NEF is also undertaking fundraising initiatives for the Strategic Projects Fund transactions.
+The NEF has obtained approval by the shareholder ministry to become an Arm's-length subsidiary of the IDC and is in the process of engaging with the IDC for interim funding.
+Various other initiatives are underway regarding resolving the issue relating to the recapitalisation of the NEF i.e. exploring strategic partnerships with other entities to co-fund transactions.
+The NEF is also undertaking fundraising initiatives for the Strategic Projects Fund transactions.